iarancione/iarancione/README.md

 - 🌱 I’m currently learning JavaScript, HTML and CSS.
 - 📚 Also I love learning languages, I'm still improving my English level.
 - 💬 You can text me in Spanish (my first language) or English, whatever you feel most most comfortable with is ok.
-- 🔎Take a look at my projects in the repository section, feel free to comment your opinions or suggestions to see what I can do better.
+- 🔎Take a look at my projects in the repository section, feel free to send me your opinions or suggestions to see what I can do better.
 - 👥 Visit my LinkedIn profile so we can keep in touching.